 PR and Communications Assistant End Point Assessment

 1st for EPA offers End Point Assessment for the Public Relations and Communications Assistant level 4 apprenticeship standard.
-We support apprentices and training providers with all the guidance they need to succeed in their EPA.
+We provide full guidance to support apprentices, employers and training providers through EPA.
 Register your interest

 What does Public Relations and Communications Assistant EPA involve?